CyVerse-learning-materials/foss/docs/02_project_management.md

 ???
 Question "Why is Project Management used in research?"

 ???
-Question "What are established roles and responsibilities of collaborative teams?”
+Question "What are established roles and responsibilities of collaborative teams?"

 ???
-Question “What are some uses of a Project Governance Document?”
+Question "What are some uses of a Project Governance Document?"

         ???
 Info "Answers"

-        - Sets expectations for behavior and operations
+                * Sets expectations for behavior and operations
-        - Establishes roles and responsibilities of PI, staff, and senior personnel
+                * Establishes roles and responsibilities of PI, staff, and senior personnel
-        - Uses Pre-registration techniques about what deliverables are expected, and by when
+                * Uses Pre-registration techniques about what deliverables are expects, and by when
-        - Establishes what consequences will be for breaking trust
+                * Establishes what consequences will be for breaking trust

 ???
 Question "Research Objects must include all components of research: governance document, manuals, documentation, research papers, analysis code, data, software containers"